 - Go ice skating at an outdoor rink.

 - Spend time with your extended families for holiday feasts.

 - Take a picture of the kids in front of your holiday decorations every year.
 It’s amazing to compare how they change over time.

 As I’m sure you have guessed, this list is a dream!
 With our busy schedules, there is no way we could do all of this in one holiday season.
 The important thing is to prioritize your list.
 With list in hand, here are some things we’ve found to make it all work:

 - No matter how much you plan ahead, things will go wrong.
 So be ready to let things go — especially the things that are near the bottom of your list.

 - It is especially important to have fixed, relatively early bedtimes for the kids during this busy season.
 They need the consistent sleep, and parents need a few extra hours each week.
 Everyone will be happier if you follow this tip!

 - Create annual traditions.
 Kids love to have things to look forward to.
-Maybe your family has decided to build a snowman in front of your house each year on Christmas Eve, or perhaps it’s watching “It’s a Wonderful Life” on TV.
+Maybe your family has decided to build a snowman in front of your house each year, or perhaps it’s watching “It’s a Wonderful Life” on TV.
 In years to come your children will talk about, and look forward to, those traditions in ways you can’t imagine (unless you had traditions growing up as a child).